influxdata/docs-v2/content/influxdb/v2.0/security/tokens/use-tokens.md

 ## Use tokens

-Tokens are used to authenticate all requests to InfluxDB, whether writing, querying, or managing data and resources.
+Use tokens to authenticate requests to InfluxDB, including requests to write, query, and manage data and resources.
 This includes requests made with using the `influx` command line as well as API requests made with client libraries and tools like `curl`.